Employees + Social Media Marketing

 This is a place where employees can like articles, leave comments, tag departments, provide feedback, host other sales or field marketing materials, and be able to share to individual social media accounts on the fly.

-Yet, other tools become important too like potentially setting up a Slack channel dedicated to social employees for communication.
+However, other tools become important too like potentially setting up a Slack channel dedicated to social employees for communication.

 Even a project management tool like Trello, which also can allow communication and collaboration on specific social media campaigns.